donia1222/Nextjs-Website-Templates/README.md

 - Image optimization with Next.js
 - Styling with Tailwind CSS

 ## How to use

 1. Clone this repository
-2. Install dependencies: `npm install`
+2. Install dependencies: \`npm install\`
-3. Run the development server: `npm run dev`
+3. Run the development server: \`npm run dev\`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Contributions

 Contributions are welcome.
+Please open an issue or a pull request to suggest changes or improvements." > README.md

+# For Windows (PowerShell)
+Set-Content -Path README.md -Value "# Next.js Website Templates

+Collection of modern and responsive website templates developed with Next.js.
+These templates include designs for:

+- Real estate websites
+- Elegant restaurants
+- Gyms and fitness centers
+- And more...

+## Demo

+Check out the live demo: [Next.js Website Templates](https://nextjs-website-templates-gzm35bans-info-lwebchs-projects.vercel.app)

+## Features

+- Responsive design for all devices
+- Reusable components with shadcn/ui
+- Smooth animations with Framer Motion
+- Image optimization with Next.js
+- Styling with Tailwind CSS

+## How to use

+1. Clone this repository
+2. Install dependencies: \`npm install\`
+3. Run the development server: \`npm run dev\`
+4. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Contributions

-Please open an issue or a pull request to suggest changes or improvements.
+Contributions are welcome.
+Please open an issue or a pull request to suggest changes or improvements."